Chaitanya1402/Calculator/README.md

 # Calculator
 A simple GUI calculator in Python.
-Here I have used tkinter python
+Here I have used tkinter.
+Added more trigonometric functions later